 Simply understanding that no matter how old they are (chronologically) people with NPD seldom mature emotionally above the age of six can be profoundly empowering for a victim of narcissistic abuse who has been targeted.
 Rather than taking an abusive person’s words to heart and emotionally and psychologically abusing themselves with their abuser’s blame-shifting and re-victimizing gaslighting words, victims can shift from the mentality of having been harmed to having learned.

-In that moment, one ceases to be a victim and embraces the “survivor” role of lifelong learner.
+In that moment, one ceases to be a victim and embraces the “survivor” role of the lifelong learner.